The Nondecreasing Rank: The Nondecreasing Rank

-The ND rank refines the nonnegative rank \eqref{eqn:NNRankDefinition} by adding extra constraints, implying that $\mathrm{rank}_+(\bl{T}) \leq \mathrm{NDrank(\bl{T}})$.
-As tensor products are multiplicative, the nonnegativity constraint in the definition of the order cone has an important role in ensuring that monotonicity is preserved under tensor products.
-Specifically, if the vectors $\bl{v}^{(ij)}$ were only required to be nondecreasing, but possibly had negative entries, the tensor $\otimes_{i = 1}^k \bl{v}^{(ij)}$ would not necessarily be nondecreasing over $\mc{P}$.

-We note that the terminology of the monotone rank has appeared in the literature \citep{TsimermanMonotonerank}, although it is synonymous with the nonnegative rank over an ordered field.
+If $\bl{T}$ does not possess a nondecreasing factorization then it has an infinite ND rank.
+The set of all tensors with finite ND rank, ND rank equal to $r$, and ND rank less than or equal to $r$ are respectively denoted by $\mc{N}_{< \infty}(\mc{P})$, $\mc{N}_r(\mc{P})$, and $\mc{N}_{\leq r}(\mc{P})$.
+The poset $\mc{P}$ will generally be dropped from this notation. \end{definition} The ND rank refines the nonnegative rank \eqref{eqn:NNRankDefinition} by possibly adding extra constraints, implying that $\mathrm{rank}_+(\bl{T}) \leq \mathrm{NDrank(\bl{T}})$.
+We note that the terminology of monotone rank has appeared in the literature \citep{TsimermanMonotonerank}, although it is synonymous with the nonnegative rank over an ordered field.
 Other very general notions of rank that encompass the ND rank as a special case are that of the X-rank \citep{ComonXrank} and the atomic cone rank \citep{AtomicconeRankParrilo}.